zachenn/Ants-vs-Bees/README.md

 # Ants-vs-Bees
- This project highlights the object-oriented programming paradigm. a clone of the popular tower defense game, Plants Vs Zombies.
+ This project highlights the object-oriented programming paradigm.
+It is a clone of the popular tower defense game, Plants Vs Zombies.

 To play: